ucam-department-of-psychiatry/camcops/docs/source/administrator/server_configuration.rst

 Obviously, you will also need the dumped files to be backed up to a physically secure location regularly.

+If you want to keep daily backups for a few days, then only weekly or monthly backups (etc.), you could use a script like this:

+..  literalinclude:: prune_camcops_backups.sh
+    :language: bash

 More than one CamCOPS instance
 ------------------------------